 What cookies do we have and why?

 These cookies are essential to enable you to move around the website and use its features, such as accessing secure areas of the website.
 Without these cookies, our website won’t work properly.

 Cookie: Web Server Load Balancer

-These cookies collect information about how you use our websites, for instance, which pages you go to most often and if you get error messages from those pages.
-We only use these cookies to improve how our websites work.
+These cookies collect information about how you use our website, for instance, which pages you go to most often and if you get error messages from those pages.
+We only use these cookies to improve how the website works.

 These cookies allow us to remember the choices you make (such as your user name) and provide enhanced, more personal features.
 These cookies can also be used to remember changes you have made to text size, fonts and other parts of our web pages that you can customise.
 They may also be used to provide services you have requested such as watching a video or commenting.

 The following cookies allow you to sign up/in to the website:

 The following cookie decides whether to show you content that might be of interest when leaving the website:

 The cookies show us where you saw the advert; help us measure the effectiveness of our advertising campaigns; and limit the number of times you see an advert.